 - Business Updates.
-Between Board meetings, our Board receives regular updates from our CEO and management, including on key company developments.
-For example, in fiscal 2023, management provided frequent updates to our Board regarding our strategic review and network security incident. - Communications with Management.
+Between Board meetings, our Board receives updates from our CEO and management, including on key company developments. - Engagement with Management.
 Our Board regularly interacts with our CEO and management during and between Board meetings through meetings, presentations and informal gatherings of our Board and management. - Meeting Agendas and Presentations.
 Our Chair of the Board, Lead Independent Director and committee Chairs regularly communicate with management to discuss the development of meeting agendas and presentations. - Reference Materials.
 Directors also regularly receive securities analysts' reports, investor communications, company publications, news articles and other reference materials.